Damn Yankees (1958 film): Plot

 Joe Boyd (Robert Shafer) is a middle-aged fan of the unsuccessful Washington Senators baseball team.
 His obsession with baseball is driving a wedge between him and his wife, Meg—a problem shared by many other wives of Senators supporters.
 Meg leads them in lamenting their husbands' fixation with the sport ("Six Months Out of Every Year").
 Joe is furious that his team has lost again.
 Meg, realizing that her husband isn't even listening to her, retires for the night, leaving Joe alone.

 Joe rashly declares that he would sell his soul to the Devil to see his team beat the New York Yankees.
 No sooner has he spoken than the Devil appears before him in the guise of a suave con man, Mr. Applegate.
 Applegate claims he can improve on Joe's wish—he can restore Joe's youth, making him the player who wins the pennant for Washington.
 Joe agrees but insists that Applegate must give him an escape clause.
 Applegate declares that Joe can back out, but only the day before the last game of the season—afterward, his soul belongs to the Devil.
 Joe bids an emotional farewell to a sleeping Meg ("Goodbye Old Girl"), after which Applegate transforms him into a dashing young man, now called Joe Hardy.

 The next day, the Senators' practice is a fiasco.
 Their manager, Benny Van Buren, gives the team a rousing pep talk ("Heart").
 Applegate arrives and, introducing himself as a scout, presents his new discovery—Joe Hardy from Hannibal, Missouri.
 Joe promptly hits baseball after baseball out of the park in an impromptu batting practice.
-As he is signed to a Senators contract, female sportswriter Gloria Thorpe plans to quickly get Joe into the public eye ("Shoeless Joe from Hannibal, Mo.").
+As he is signed to a Senators contract, sportswriter Gloria Thorpe plans to quickly get Joe into the public eye ("Shoeless Joe from Hannibal, Mo.").

 With tremendous home runs and game-saving catches, Joe leads the Senators on a long winning streak into pennant contention and becomes a national hero.
-Joe misses Meg dreadfully, however, and keeps sneaking back to his old neighborhood for a glimpse of her.
+Joe misses Meg dreadfully, however, and keeps sneaking back to his old neighborhood for a glimpse of her ("There's Something about an Empty Chair").
 Applegate, realizing this could ruin his plans, summons his demonic right-hand girl, Lola, a seductress who was once known as "the ugliest woman in Providence, Rhode Island," but sold her soul to Applegate in exchange for eternal youth and beauty.
 She is ordered to make Joe forget his wife, a task Lola is confident she can carry out ("A Little Brains, A Little Talent").

 Joe succeeds in getting close to Meg by renting a room in his old house; Meg is unaware of his baseball stardom.
 Applegate and Lola corner Joe in the team's locker room, where Lola confidently tries to seduce Joe ("Whatever Lola Wants").
 But she has her first failure—Joe dearly loves Meg and does not fall for Lola's charms.
 Applegate angrily banishes Lola.
+He fondly recalls his other evil misdeeds throughout history ("Those Were the Good Old Days").